Ghaziyeh: History

-Al-Ghaziyah suffered from the 1837 earthquake, with 14 houses collapsing and 7 people killed.
+Ghaziyeh suffered from the 1837 earthquake, with 14 houses collapsing and 7 people killed.

 Modern era

 During 2006 Lebanon War, on the 7 August, Israeli warplanes bombed and killed a total of 16 civilians in Ghazieh.
 On the 8 August, Israeli airplanes killed another 10 civilians, in three different incidents.

 Demographics

 In 2014, Muslims made up 99.58% of registered voters in Al-Ghaziyah.
 96.76% of the voters were Shiite Muslims.